 No matter what the circumstances, help is available to assist you in fighting the charges or minimizing the impact of consequences in your life related to a DWI conviction.

-While we all understand the importance of keeping our roads safe, it is critical that the rights of drivers not be violated during a DUI stop.
+While we all understand the importance of keeping our roads safe, it is critical that the rights of drivers not be violated during a DWI stop.

 Generally, there are three types of drunk-driving related charges:

 Jail time could last anywhere from 10-180 days depending on the severity and circumstances of the crime.
-While other DWI attorneys have been able to reduce a possible felony to misdemeanor, many don’t worry about a jail sentence.
-Our New Hampshire DWI lawyer will fight your conviction charge and your punishment.
-He has helped hundreds of residents located in Manchester, Exeter and other locales in getting charges eradicated from their record for good.
+While other DWI attorneys have been able to reduce a possible felony to misdemeanor, many don't worry about a lengthy jail sentence.
+Our firm will fight your criminal charge and your punishment.
+Attorney Russman has helped hundreds of residents located in Manchester, Exeter and other locales in getting charges eradicated from their record for good.

 What about lesser charges?
 If the DUI conviction does not warrant a jail sentence, you may have your license suspended, or sentenced to a remedial program.

-For individuals under the age of 21, your DWI-DUI conviction could increase if you have broken additional laws, or if you were driving a truck or school bus.
-Our experienced DWI attorneys will assist in defending you against these “Aggravating Circumstances.”
+For individuals under the age of 21, the penalties could increase if you have broken additional laws, or if you have a CDL.
+Our experienced criminal defense attorneys will assist in defending you against these “Aggravating Circumstances.”

 Do you know what an ignition interlock device is?
-Many criminal defense lawyers are not aware of what this penalty will do to their clients.
-Because attorney Ryan Russman dedicates his time to understanding New Hampshire DWI-DUI law, he knows the impact this device can have.
+Many criminal defense attorneys are not aware of what this consequence will do to their clients.
+Attorney Ryan Russman dedicates his time to understanding DUI Defense, he knows the impact this device can have.
 The ignition interlock device will require convicted individuals to blow into an installed breathalyzer before the ignition in the vehicle will start.

 You need an experienced DUI defense lawyer in the courtroom, one who knows all details of New Hampshire law.
 Among the thousands of DWI defense attorneys in the United States, only a handful can claim to be as experienced as Ryan Russman.

-Ryan Russman is the one in thousands that can claim to have all of these credentials.
+Ryan Russman is the one DWI attorney in thousands that can claim to have all of these credentials.
 If you want to see positive results on your DWI-DUI case, contact our office right away.